-The authorised member of staff can use reasonable force to search for any prohibited items identified in section 3, but not to search for items that are only identified in the school rules.
+The authorised member of staff can use reasonable force to search for any prohibited items identified above.

 An authorised member of staff may search a child's outer clothing, pockets, possessions, desks or drawer.

 Outer clothing includes:

 - Any item of clothing that is not worn immediately over a garment that is being worn wholly next to the skin or being worn as underwear (e.g. a jumper or jacket being worn over a t-shirt) - Hats, scarves, gloves, shoes, boots